GHFC/genevo/README.md

 # GenEvo

-The website of the [Neanderthal's Synapse project](https://research.pasteur.fr/fr/project/neanderthals-synapse), conducted at the [Institut Pasteur](https://www.pasteur.fr/en) of Paris.
+The website of the [GenEvo project](https://research.pasteur.fr/fr/project/genevo-synapse), conducted at the [Institut Pasteur](https://www.pasteur.fr/en) of Paris.

 Visit it here: http://genevo.pasteur.fr/